 As moms ourselves, we totally get the budget thing, but we’re all about promoting more responsible consumerism--buy things you truly adore that will last, and own fewer of them.
 That’s why some of the items here cost more than those made by pre-teens in sweatshops.

 We aren't compensated for our reviews, so put that Ben Franklin back in your pocket, missy.
-But if you are interested in advertising, by all means email our Director of Ad Sales, Lisa Barnes, at firstname.lastname@example.org and we'll hook you up.
+We include affiliate links from time to time, which are all clearly disclosed and help support what we do.
+And if you are interested in advertising or sponsored brand partnerships, by all means email our Director of Ad Sales, Lisa Barnes, at firstname.lastname@example.org and she'll hook you up.